api2cart/php-sdk/docs/Api/ProductApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$page_cursor = ; // string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
 $start = 0; // int | This parameter sets the number from which you want to get entities
 $count = 20; // int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-$params = id,model,price,images; // string | Set this parameter in order to choose which entity fields you want to retrieve
-$response_fields = {result{children{id,parent_id,sku,upc,images,combination}}}; // string | Set this parameter in order to choose which entity fields you want to retrieve
-$exclude = false; // string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-$created_from = 2010-07-29 13:45:52; // string | Retrieve entities from their creation date
-$created_to = 2100-08-29 13:45:52; // string | Retrieve entities to their creation date
-$modified_from = 2010-07-29 13:45:52; // string | Retrieve entities from their modification date
-$modified_to = 2100-08-29 13:45:52; // string | Retrieve entities to their modification date
+$page_cursor = ; // string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
 $product_id = 10; // string | Filter by parent product id
 $product_ids = 4,5; // string | Filter by parent product ids
 $sku = bag_01; // string | Filter by products variant's sku